The Berwins' Approach

 - Should issues arise of a different nature such as inheritance tax, family law issues or commercial property we can immediately refer to our in-house team of specialist lawyers in those fields.

 Our fees cover all of the legal work required to complete the purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property you wish to buy is in Wales.

 If you are selling a property we will draft the contract, reply to the buyers’ enquiries and deal with the release of any mortgage over the property.

 In addition to the fees that Berwins charge, there will be expenses payable to third parties (often referred to as disbursements).
 Typical expenses for a sale and purchase comprise:

-• Purchase search fees which are approximately £250
+- Purchase search fees which are approximately £269.26 (including VAT)

-• HM Land Registry fee – vary from £20 upwards and depends on the purchase price – we will confirm the fee due but you can check yourself using the Land Registry fee calculator: Land Registry Calculator.
+- HM Land Registry fee – vary from £20 upwards and depends on the purchase price – we will confirm the fee due but you can check yourself using the Land Registry fee calculator: Land Registry Calculator.
 VAT is not payable on Land Registry fees

-- Electronic money transfer fee £35 plus VAT for each time monies are transferred, for example, on a sale/purchase if there is a balance to the client this charge will apply.
+- Electronic money transfer fee £42 (including VAT) for each time monies are transferred, for example, on a sale/purchase if there is a balance to the client this charge will apply.

-• Land Registry Search Fees.
+- Land Registry Search Fees.
 These are the final searches that we will carry out prior to completion of a purchase.
 These are £2.40 and £3.60 (both including VAT) depending on the search.

-• Official Copies of the Register which we will obtain at the outset of a sale.
+- Official Copies of the Register which we will obtain at the outset of a sale.
 These are £3 per entry.
 VAT is not payable on official copies on a sale.